bio-ontology-research-group/DeepMOCCA/README.md

 # DeepMOCCA - Deep Multi Omics CanCer Analysis

-DeepMOCCA is a method that automatically learn representations of the multi-scale activities and interactions within a cell from multi-omics data associated with individual cancer samples by predicting the survival time.
+DeepMOCCA is a method to predict survival time in individual cancer samples.
+DeepMOCCA also learns representations of the multi-scale activities and interactions within a cell from multi-omics data associated with these samples.

-Our tool takes as input data derived from individual sample, in particular the absolute gene expression, differential expression, absolute methylation, differential methylation, type of the copy number variants, and pathogenicity scores for the set of germline and somatic variants.
-As well as, the cancer type and anatomical location.
+Our tool takes as input data derived from individual sample, in particular the absolute gene expression, differential expression, absolute methylation, differential methylation, type of the copy number variants, and pathogenicity scores for the set of germline and somatic variants; it also has as input the cancer type and anatomical location of the tumor.
 We use this information to determine the cell type of origin.

 ## Datasets

-* All multi-omics data for the 33 cancer types (i.e. gene expression, DNA methylation, copy number variation (CNV), single nucleotide variation (SNV) and clinical data) have been downloded from [The Cancer Genome Atlas (TCGA)](http://cancergenome.nih.gov) via their [Data Transfer Tool Client](https://gdc.cancer.gov/access-data/gdc-data-transfer-tool)
+* All multi-omics data for the 33 cancer types (i.e. gene expression, DNA methylation, copy number variation (CNV), single nucleotide variation (SNV) and clinical data) have been downloaded from the [The Cancer Genome Atlas (TCGA)](http://cancergenome.nih.gov) via their [Data Transfer Tool Client](https://gdc.cancer.gov/access-data/gdc-data-transfer-tool).
+Approval is required to access individual level data.

-* The protein-protein interactions network for human from [STRING](https://string-db.org/cgi/download.pl?sessionId=VKCYtvc7YJch&species_text=Homo+sapiens)
+* The protein-protein interactions network is from [STRING](https://string-db.org/cgi/download.pl?sessionId=VKCYtvc7YJch&species_text=Homo+sapiens).

 ## Dependencies

 * To install python dependencies run: `pip install -r requirements.txt`

-* Note: the `torch` and `torch geometric cuda` need to have the same version, we suggest to follow the instructions [Here](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html)
+* Note: the `torch` and `torch geometric cuda` need to have the same version, we suggest to follow the instructions [here](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html)

 ## Installation

-`pip install deepmocca`
+`pip install deepmocca` should work in most cases.

 ## Running